vinceskahan/v5wiki/csv.md

 _mode_ - Indicates whether to `append` or `overwrite` each time data is written to file.
 Default is `append`.

 _header_ - Indicates whether to include a header with the name of each field at the beginning of the file.
 Default is `True`.

+_rotate_ - Indicates whether the file should include a timestamp of the form YYYY-mm.
+Default is `True`.